My English Language Journey

 • March 12, 2025

 I moved to the U.S. permanently when I was 10 years old.
-I remember struggling at the start of middle school.
-It was hard to make friends; my grades weren’t so good; and I couldn’t see my potential.
 As a newcomer in America, it was distressing to see how others perceived me—as less intelligent or less capable just because I couldn’t speak English.
-I couldn’t assert myself which hurt my confidence.
 I remember being laughed at because I couldn’t properly enunciate my words and because my accent made it difficult for others to understand me.
-I remember not doing well academically because I couldn’t make out what the instructions were telling me to do and because I didn’t know how to ask questions to help me with classwork.
+I remember not doing well academically because I couldn’t make out what the instructions were telling me to do and because I didn’t know how to ask questions to help me with my classwork.
 I couldn’t put it together then, but I realized something later on: Not speaking English well will limit you from sharing your gifts and talents with the world.

 • I could get the job I want